serverless/blog/posts/2017-08-30-serverless-and-containers-via-kubeless.md

 ---
-title: "Serverless + Containers: Kubernetes native functions available via Kubeless"
+title: "Serverless & Containers?
+Kubeless brings functions as a service to Kubernetes"
 description: Kubeless is a Kubernetes-native way to deploy and manage your serverless functions via the serverless framework
 date: 2017-08-30
 layout: Post